phantasm66/smtp-bounce-classifer/README.md

 The .procmailrc file:
 ---------------------
 The .procmailrc file goes in the homedir of the user that recieves your bounce messages (example: /var/spool/mail/bounce/.procmailrc).
 This file must be named '.procmailrc'.
 The basic logic of the .procmailrc file is simple.
 Using basic regex, you define a particular SMTP header that you want to trigger the pipe to the bounce parser/classifier.
-In the included .procmailrc we use the To: SMTP header and parse/classify any bounce message that matches 'To:<any amount of whitespace><'abuse' or 'bounce'><anything>.mydomain.com'.
-If you use a static 'To' address for all of your bounce messages, then you can set this to something literal or with less variance in the regex.
+In the included .procmailrc we use the 'To:' SMTP header and parse/classify any bounce message that matches

+    To:<any amount of whitespace><'abuse' or 'bounce'><anything>.mydomain.com

+ If you send email messages using a static MAIL FROM address, then you can definitely set this to something more literal or with less variance in the regex.

 Procmailrc filters are referenced in the order that they are listed.
-In the included .procmailrc any smtp message that does not match our 'To:' regex pattern goes to the next rule and is discarded (deliver the message to /dev/null).
+For the included .procmailrc any smtp message that does not match the 'To:' regex pattern goes to the next rule (deliver the message to /dev/null).

 bounce_parser.rb:
 -----------------